Children and families prevention and early intervention

 Guided by Aboriginal and Torres Strait Islander perspectives, Our Way seeks to work differently together to improve life opportunities for Queensland’s vulnerable Aboriginal and Torres Strait Islander children and families.
 A key commitment in Supporting Families Changing Futures, Our Way represents a fundamental shift in how child protection, family support and other services work with, and for, Aboriginal and Torres Strait Islander children and families.

 Community-based intake and referral training resources

-Families in need of support will be able to contact Family and Child Connect for assistance.
-Where professionals such as teachers, health workers and police and members of the community have concerns about a child’s wellbeing, they will be able to refer the family to Family and Child Connect for information, advice, and engagement instead of Child Safety.
+Families in need of support are able to contact Family and Child Connect for assistance.
+When professionals such as teachers, health workers, police and members of the community have concerns about a child’s wellbeing, they can refer the family to Family and Child Connect for information, advice, and engagement instead of Child Safety.

-The following videos help explain these changes and how the new Family and Child Connect services will operate.
+The following videos help explain how the new Family and Child Connect services will operate.
 Further information and resources are available on the Supporting Families Changing Futures website.